sekithas/mood-matching-music/README.md

 - Songs are randomly selected, with popularity used as a ranking signal.
 - Directly listen to a 30 second preview of the song from the app itself (Spotify preview embed).
     - Useful to determine if the songs are of your taste.
+- In each mood, you can search for songs you want and add them to favorites.
 - Add songs to your favorites list by clicking ‚≠êÔ∏è.
     - Useful so you can view your songs later on.
     - Success box to know that you added the song successfully.
 - View your favorite songs, and clear it by clicking on the danger button "Clear Favorites".
+- Individually delete songs from favorites.
 - Responsive table layout (using bootstrap) and animated text.
     - Provides a better UX.